yichez16/LeakyDNN_cupti_profiler/README.md

 - [_Leaky DNN: Stealing Deep-learning Model Secret with GPU Context-switching Side-channel_][paper] (__DSN 2020__)

 ## Tested Setup
-Our study is carried out on a workstation equipped with Nvidia GeForce GTX 1080 TI.
+- Our study is carried out on a workstation equipped with Nvidia GeForce GTX 1080 TI.
-The graphics driver version is 384.11.
+- The graphics driver version is 384.11.
-The CUDA version is V9.0.176 and the cuDNN version is 7.4.2.
+- The CUDA version is V9.0.176 and the cuDNN version is 7.4.2.
-The workstation has installed Ubuntu 16.04 and we use Tensorflow 1.12.0.
+- The workstation has installed Ubuntu 16.04 and we use Tensorflow 1.12.0.

 ## Extract GPU performance counters
-To run it, you just need to type sh run_spykernel.sh.
+- To run it, you just need to type sh run_spykernel.sh.
-To add more performance counters, you just need to add the names of metrics in CUPTI_Conv_Metrics.cu or event in CUPTI_Conv_Event.cu.
+- To add more performance counters, you just need to add the names of metrics in CUPTI_Conv_Metrics.cu or event in CUPTI_Conv_Event.cu.
-- .The GPU performance counters will be stored into conv_metrics.csv and conv_event.csv.
+- The GPU performance counters will be stored into conv_metrics.csv and conv_event.csv.

 ## Citation